Correlations of the von Mangoldt and higher divisor functions II. Divisor correlations in short ranges: Introduction

 In \cite{mrt-corr} the conjectures \eqref{dkdk} and \eqref{ldk} were proven on average for almost all shifts $h$ in a short interval, with weaker error terms and for integer $k,l > 0$.
 Precisely, for $H = X^{8/33 + \varepsilon}$ we showed that $\eqref{dkdk}$ and \eqref{ldk} hold with an error term that is $\ll X (\log X)^{-A}$ for all but at most $\ll_{A} X (\log X)^{-A}$ shifts $h \in [1, H]$.
 This improved on earlier results which contained the case $H = X^{1/3 + \varepsilon}$ either in explicit or implicit form (see \cite{mikawa}, \cite{bbmz}).

 In this paper we are interested in substantially smaller $H$'s, specifically $H$ as small as $\log^B X$ for some large constant $B>0$.
-We are also able to handle the non-integer cases of the conjectures \eqref{dkdk} and \eqref{ldk} on average over $h$.
-Our error terms are considerably weaker, therefore we are only able to confirm on average the leading term of the polynomials (or series) $P_{k,l,h}, Q_{k,h}$ appearing in conjectures \eqref{dkdk} and \eqref{ldk}.
+Our error terms are considerably weaker, therefore we are only able to confirm on average the leading term of the polynomials $P_{k,l,h}, Q_{k,h}$ appearing in conjectures \eqref{dkdk} and \eqref{ldk}.